Earth Week 2022

 Did you know?

 The Austin ISD Transportation Department is committed to providing safe, reliable and professional service for our students, while always aiming to be as environmentally friendly as possible!
-We are always improving our fleet to reduce emissions and hope to add electric buses to our fleet soon.
+We have purchased 3 Electric School Buses, which should arrive in late 2023.
+We will pilot these buses to see how to best implement a plan for more electric school buses in the future.
+The District has a resolution to have a 100% Electric School Bus fleet by 2035 and this is the first step towards that goal!
 Don’t want to wait?
 Take a ride on one of the Capital Metro Electric Buses - ages 18 & under ride FREE

 Protect young lungs